joshshowalter/portfolio/README.md

-# Portfolio site for Josh Showalter
+# Portfolio for Josh Showalter
 #### Built with Next.js and TailwindCSS

 https://showalter.me